code-game-project/cg-debug/README.md

 # cg-debug

-cg-debug is a simple CLI based frontend for CodeGame debug frontends.
+cg-debug is a simple CLI-based frontend for CodeGame debug endpoints.

 ## License